semihM/project_smok/README.md

 				//  -> Example: 4 second waiting after odd numbered repeats, 8 for even numbered ones delay_between = "$[$repeat_id % 2 == 1 ?
 4 : 8]"

+            // Evaluate an expression to decide wheter to skip this command call
+            //  -> Example: Dont call command_2 if caller is not alive skip_expression = "$[$caller_ent.IsDead()]"

+            // Overwrite aimed target to make the command act like you are aiming at something you are not
+            //  -> Example: Make the command act like you are aiming at yourself specific_target = "self"

 				// Use command's caller's character name
 				arg_1 = "$caller_char"